 Getting consistent, good-quality sleep is known to improve overall health and prevent cognitive decline.
 Our bodies rely on a certain amount of regular sleep for a variety of essential functions, many of them in the brain.
 People who regularly sleep less than the recommended seven to eight hours a night tend to score lower on tests of mental function.
 This may be because learning and memories are consolidated during sleep.

-For more suggestions on how to help get a better night’s sleep, you might want to read these 8 tips.
+For more suggestions on how to help get a better night’s sleep, visit the sleep and fatigue section of our site.

 5. Ensure regular mental stimulation

 Many researchers believe that key to maintaining a healthy brain is the habit of staying mentally active as you age.
 In one study, mentally alert people in their 70s and 80s were asked how often they did six activities that required active mental engagement — reading, writing, doing crossword puzzles, playing board or card games, engaging in group discussions, and playing music.
 In the following five years, the 33% of those who engaged in mentally stimulating activities the most were found to be half as likely to go on to develop mild cognitive impairment as those in the lowest third.
 An earlier report found a similar link between brain-stretching activities and a lower risk of Alzheimer’s.